wrmedford/ETHOS/README.md

 ETHOS is a novel architecture that dynamically generates millions of tiny experts from compressed latent representations, achieving 8.7B parameter capacity while using ~20× fewer FLOPs.

-> **📜 License**: This project is licensed under AGPLv3.
-For commercial licensing options, contact wryanmedford@gmail.com

 ## Installation

 ```bash